markusReinert/79NG-Fjord-Model/README.md

 The notebooks require external data files described in the notebook headers.
 Make sure to download the necessary datasets and put them in the correct locations.

-### Runoff data
+#### Runoff data

 Download the file [`subglacial_runoff.nc`](https://github.com/markusReinert/GETM-setup_2DV-fjord/blob/main/subglacial_runoff.nc) from the setup by Reinert (2023) and put it in the model folder.

 #### Namelists

-Use [editscenario](https://github.com/BoldingBruggeman/editscenario/), which can be installed from the Python Package Index with pip, to create the namelist files that configure GETM.
+Use [editscenario](https://github.com/BoldingBruggeman/editscenario/) (can be installed from the Python Package Index with pip) to create the namelist files that configure GETM.
 Assuming that GETM was downloaded to `$HOME/tools/getm/code`, run the following command to create the namelists:
 ```
 editscenario --schemadir $HOME/tools/getm/code/schemas -e nml model configuration.xml